Leisure, Fitness & Education Charity

 The company’s small IT department required a director and a general overhaul – paying for multiple third party providers and expensive external contracts was a huge drain on resources.
 Outdated and overworked systems required an extensive review.

 IT team restructure and recruitment

-Our Associate pioneered a learning resource project using a patent-pending Droplet Computing system that allowed organisation students to access the in-house training academy on any device, without having to rely on internet connectivity.
-Our Associate sourced devices for a per head cost of around £50, and used this cloud-based approach to make systems accessible across the company’s service area.
+The Associate pioneered a learning resource project using a patent-pending Droplet Computing system that allowed organisation students to access the in-house training academy on any device, without having to rely on internet connectivity.
+The Associate sourced devices for a per head cost of around £50, and used this cloud-based approach to make systems accessible across the company’s service area.
 This is just one of the examples of how this project worked to improve efficiency while cutting costs.

 After completion of this project, the organisation saw significant savings across a number of areas, including an annual saving of over £50k from removing the use of legacy third party providers and a 25% saving (£25k) by renegotiating fixed line connectivity contracts.
-Our Associate also tailored contracts for mobile phones across the business, generating a saving of 75% of the previous cost.
+The Associate also tailored contracts for mobile phones across the business, generating a saving of 75% of the previous cost.
 In total, the business saw incredible savings of around £230k.
-By the end of our Associate’s work, the team had grown in size and was more experienced, equipped and efficient across the board.
+By the end of the Associate’s work, the team had grown in size and was more experienced, equipped and efficient across the board.
 The newly built IT department brought services in-house, which provided excellent value for money and meant the company had more control over every aspect of the business.